-Information Markup: The first type of information markup tells the UI about environmental events and robot actions important to the operator.
-The second type tells the UI about the progress of the overall plan, e.g., phases of the plan or invoked contingencies.
+Information Markup: The first type of information markup tells the UI about environmental events and robot actions that the operator should be aware of.
+The second type of information markup tells the UI about the progress of the overall plan, e.g., phases of the plan or that a contingency is being invoked.
 These messages allow the UI to keep the human aware of the progress of the plan.
 Each piece of information markup can also be associated with specific objects or areas in the environment to allow the UI to be intelligent about the presentation of the messages.

 Directives Markup: Directives can give more general situational awareness help than information messages.
 For example, a plan developer might understand that it will be useful for the human to have a zoomed out map view or a particular robot's video feed at a particular point in the plan.

 Allowing the designer to embed this sort of information in the plan allows the interface to help the human maintain situational awareness, a critical aspect of effective control[4].

 Options Markup: Options markup can modify the set of options presented to the human and specify mixed-initiative parameters that are suited to that particular point in the plan.
 The first type of mixed-initiative parameters controls the number of options requested from services, with the amount chosen by the plan developer to suit the situation and the likely state of the human at that point in time.
-The options markup can also tell the UI how to handle taking autonomous action, such as giving the human a period of time to make a decision before selecting an option.
+The options markup can also tell the UI how to handle taking autonomous action.